From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: Introduction

 Theorem \ref{thm:main} is an algebraic analogue of a result of Kinyon's result for Lie racks in \cite{kinyon}*{Thm.\ 3.4}.
-Compared to that result, two advantages of Theorem \ref{thm:main} are that it holds for all fields $k$ and gives an explicit formula for the Leibniz bracket $[\cdot,\cdot]$ that does not require computing any derivatives.
-That said, the Leibniz bracket agrees with the derivative of the \emph{adjoint representation} of $Q$ at the identity; see Proposition \ref{prop:adj}.
+Comparatively, two advantages of Theorem \ref{thm:main} are that it holds for all fields $k$, equips $\q$ with both left and right Leibniz brackets, and gives explicit formulas for both brackets.
+Like in Kinyon's construction, the left Leibniz bracket $[\cdot,\cdot]$ agrees with the derivative of the \emph{adjoint representation} of $Q$ at the identity in the sense of Proposition \ref{prop:adj}.

-The last part of Theorem \ref{thm:main} states that our construction recovers the usual functors sending affine algebraic groups to their Lie algebras (see, for example, \cite{waterhouse}*{Sec.\ 12.2}) and affine algebraic Lie racks over $\R$ or $\mathbb{C}$ to their Leibniz algebras (see \cite{kinyon}).
-As racks and quandles have enjoyed increasing interest in both quantum algebra and algebraic geometry in the past decade, this paper lays the foundations for what we expect will be a very rich area of study; cf.\ Section \ref{sec:open}.
+The last part of Theorem \ref{thm:main} states that the usual functors sending affine algebraic groups to their Lie algebras (see \cite{waterhouse}*{Sec.\ 12.2}) and affine algebraic Lie racks over $\R$ or $\mathbb{C}$ to their (left) Leibniz algebras (see \cite{kinyon}) factor through the functor $\Rack(\Aff)\to\leib$.
+As racks and quandles have enjoyed increasing interest in quantum algebra and algebraic geometry in the past decade, this paper lays the foundations for what we expect will be a very rich area of study; cf.\ Section \ref{sec:open}.

+As an application of rack schemes over commutative rings $S$, we also construct solutions to the Yang--Baxter equations in various categories; see Sections \ref{sec:from3} and \ref{subsec:yb-ol}.
+Our constructions employ a fully faithful functor from the category of rack schemes to the category of \emph{Yang--Baxter schemes} (that is, braided objects in the category of schemes over $S$); see Theorem \ref{thm:yb}.